 No Baby Left Behind - Indigenous Caregivers Healing & Action Circle is a community-based healing and advocacy initiative that engages low-income Indigenous lone-caregivers in East Vancouver.
 The initiative provides an opportunity for the caregivers to collectively support each other to heal from the stress of lone-parenting through a pandemic while experiencing the inter-generational trauma of colonialism and the residential school system.

-The project facilitates collective advocacy to the Province of BC and the City of Vancouver on the implementation of the Declaration on the Rights of Indigenous Peoples' Act in BC in relation to Indigenous lone-caregiver and child poverty.
+The project facilitates discussion of the implementation of the Declaration on the Rights of Indigenous Peoples' Act in BC in relation to Indigenous lone-caregiver and child poverty and develops community-based measures to impact implementation.
 No Baby Left Behind activities are determined by circle participants and may include group ceremonial healing events such as sacred fires, talking circles, letter-writing, meeting with elected provincial and municipal officials and policy stakeholders, and raising public awareness through community-based events.
-The initiative, which runs to 2023, is facilitated by Indigenous SMA member Leona Brown with Elder Mia Hunt.
+The initiative is facilitated by Indigenous SMA member Leona Brown with Elder Mia Hunt.

 We would like to thank the Vancity Community Foundation and Vancity for their generous financial support for the project.